 Senator Nick Scutari’s office explained that on Jan.
 9th, 2018, he introduced a bill to the Senate Judiciary Committee.
 Scutari chairs the committee, so the bill is seemingly waiting for more support before they schedule a hearing.
 The bill will likely be heard sometime this year, but there is no date yet.

 The cannabis legalization movement in New Jersey is one of the most anticipated and exciting things happening in Jersey politics in recent years.
 After Trump spokesman Chris Christie (R) left office, Phil Murphy (D) took office and promised legal cannabis within his first 100 days.

 Clearly that did not happen.
 In a recent budget proposal, Governor Murphy included $80 million from legalized cannabis revenue.
 Unfortunately, Murphy’s office was not prepared to answer the vital question of how New Jersey will get legalized cannabis in order to use that $80 million.

-Nonetheless, Murphy’s office is trudging forward, expanding the medical program to include “Chronic pain related to Musculoskeletal Disorders, Migraine, Anxiety, Chronic Pain of Visceral Origin, and Tourette’s Syndrome” via executive order this week after he requested a 60-day review of the program in January.
+Nonetheless, Murphy’s office is trudging forward.
+They are expanding the medical program to include “Chronic pain related to Musculoskeletal Disorders, Migraine, Anxiety, Chronic Pain of Visceral Origin, and Tourette’s Syndrome” via executive order this week.
+Murphy requested a 60-day review of the program in January.
 So far, although legalization is not evident, the governor is working towards his campaign promises regarding cannabis in New Jersey.

 A recent poll by Fairleigh Dickinson University states that only 42 percent of New Jerseyans want cannabis legalization.
 Another poll found more support for cannabis in New Jersey.
 In that poll, 68 percent want cannabis reform.